RutYolanda/RutYolanda/README.md

 - 👋 Hi, I’m @RutYolanda
 - 👀 I’m interested in analyzing data to support data-driven decisions
-- 🌱 I’m currently learning data scientist skill
+- 🌱 I’m passionate about social development
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me @rutyolandakbl@gmail.com